AAlfarho/axo-music/README.md

 ## Improvements

 - [ ] Click on a song to play it.
-- [ ] Show album's / artist's song.
+- [ ] Show album's / artist's song.g
 - [ ] Recently played collections display on nav bar.
 - [ ] User feed, user followship is already handled, the summary of the user's friends is yet to be implemented.
 - [ ] Allow user to use the progress bar and jump to a specific section of a song, implementation for such feature is available under an input range tag.
 Overlap it to the current progress element.